fuenell/Mundi_Week10/Mundi/Documentation/FBX_Baking_Implementation_Plan.md

 **Goal:** Implement binary serialization for all FBX-related data structures

+**Note on Static Mesh Serialization:**
+- `FStaticMesh` serialization already exists (from OBJ system) → **No additional work needed**
+- Static Mesh FBX will reuse existing `FStaticMesh` serialization operators
+- Only Skeletal Mesh structures require new serialization implementation

 #### Tasks

+**Note on Serialization Scope:**
+- **FStaticMesh serialization:** Already exists (from OBJ system) → No work needed for Static Mesh FBX
+- **FSkeletalMesh serialization:** Needs implementation → This Phase 2 focuses on this

 **2.1.
 Add Serialization to FSkinnedVertex**

 Location: `Mundi/Source/Runtime/AssetManagement/SkeletalMesh.h`

+**Note:** This structure is used by USkeletalMesh (UObject wrapper).
+FSkeletalMesh uses the same vertex type.

 ```cpp
 struct FSkinnedVertex